 A task that must occur on second shift

-Task applied to an outsourced resource in an alternate time zone
+Task applied to an resource in an alternate time zone

-The first step in using Task calendars is to create the calendar using the process described in Module 2.
-When a task calendar is applied to a task the resources will also be required to work in the unique timeframe.
+The first step in using task calendars is creating the calendar using the same process described in Module 2 to create a base calendar.
+After the calendar is created, it then maybe applied to task.
+The resources assigned to the task will also be required to work in the unique timeframe.
 There is an option to ignore the resource calendars and allow the scheduling of the resources to be directed by the task calendar for the specific task only.

-After the calendar has been created, to apply the calendar to the task:
+To assign a calendar to a task:

 Double click on the task to open the Task Information dialog box

-Click on the Advanced tab
+Click the Advanced tab

-Click on the choices to select the calendar you wish to apply to the task in the Task Calendar option
+Click the down arrow next the Calendar option to view the list of calendars that may be assigned as task calendars.
+Select the appropriate calendar.

 If the “Scheduling will ignore resource calendars” option is needed – check the box